Photo by tom coe

 Usually, when a small business owner tells us they’re waiting for the right time, they’re unintentionally stalling.

 They’re not intentionally stalling.
 They’re very seldom even aware of it and the waiting is a source of frustration to them.
 They’ve simply set the bar so high for what ‘the right time’ means to them, that it never seems to happen.

 However, even though the stalling is unintentional, it still means decision making is extremely difficult; especially big or tricky decisions.
-This directly hits their business results, as opportunities are missed and problems that needed to be addressed get worse.
+These important decisions are the kind that determine the success or failure of a business.
+This dramatically limits their business results, as business opportunities are missed and problems that needed to be addressed get worse.

-There’s no one-size-fits-all answer.
 The reasons behind setting our bar too high are many and varied.
 They range from fear of loss at one end, to fear of success at the other.
-(Yes, many people fear the perceived problems they associate with owning a bigger, more successful business).
+Yes, many people fear the perceived problems they associate with owning a bigger, more successful business.

-One thing we can all do is learn to identify if we have this challenge… if we too are accidentally setting our ‘right time’ bar too high.
-Identifying we have this challenge is key to overcoming it.
+One thing we can all do is learn to identify if we have this challenge, if we too are accidentally setting our ‘right time’ bar too high.
+Identifying we have this challenge is the key to overcoming it.
 Thankfully, it’s really easy to do.

 Here’s a quick overview.

 - Think of a decision you’ve been putting off.
 One that you’re waiting to act on, until the time is right.